JOURNEY INTO REGENERATIVE DESIGN

 Net Positive Waste

-Our house was built in 1986 and needs major renovation.
-Windows, doors, siding, roof and deck need to be replaced.
-We will remodel bathrooms and kitchen and we will replace the existing vinyl floor with a hardwood floor.
+Our house was solidly built in 1986 but deteriorated over time due to a lack of maintenance.
+It needed major renovations when we purchased it in 2020.
+Windows, doors, siding, roof and deck are being replaced.
+We will remodel bathrooms and kitchen and we will replace the existing vinyl floor with tile and hardwood floors.

-We have already begun to disassemble the redwood deck and have used the wood to build a mailbox post and a child's sandbox.
+We have disassembled the redwood deck and have used the wood to build a mailbox post and a child's sandbox.
 We are planning to use more of the reclaimed decking to build raised garden beds, working toward net positive waste as we also increase our home food production in keeping with the Place Petal.

 Toxin-free Materials

-The two materials making up the bulk of the renovation project will be triple-pane windows by Cascadia and metal siding and roofing from Metal Sales.
+The two materials making up the bulk of the renovation project will be triple-pane windows by Cascadia and metal siding and roofing from AEP Span.
 Both products are toxin-free and can be found on the Living Building Challenge's Declare database, a product directory for healthy building materials.

 One example of a common toxic ingredient found in stainless steel and steel coatings is Hexavalent Chromium.
 In addition to ensuring that our siding and roofing are free of this cancer-causing element, we also chose a toxin-free low flush toilet and designed the construction of our woodstove's steel heat shield to be toxin-free.